Bulgarian care worker takes German nursing industry to court | DW | 16.07.2020

 Eastern European support essential to understaffed German system

-Germany's ageing society depends heavily on care workers from abroad, who need to learn the language.
+Germany's aging society depends heavily on care workers from abroad, who need to learn the language.

 Many of the agencies brokering these contracts allude directly to round-the-clock work in their very names: PeopleCare24, wecare24, Lebenshilfe24 ("life assistance 24," roughly translated).
 They make no bones about offering 24-hour service while paying people like Dobrina for six.